 Observing customers in their natural habitat can also raise awareness of service quality within the service provider organization.
 Service level targets might be being met but the “in the wild” view of service quality might be completely different.

 Service safaris also allow participants to gain an understanding of common customer issues.
 For IT service providers, these might not just relate to hardware or software, when used as part of a service, but also to IT support and customer service.

 Finally, once captured, the identified issues can be used as a basis for service improvements or even service innovations.

-How to undertake a service safari
+How to undertake a service safari in corporate IT

 Service safaris are commonly made up of three elements: